 top of page

-Why I Built Better World Strategy
+Why I built Better World Strategy

-Before I tell that story, here’s what I want you to know as you advance your goals:
+But first, here’s what I want you to know as you advance your goals:

 • You don’t need to figure everything out alone.